otvam/pypeec/paper.md

 The computational cost is evaluated with an AMD\ EPYC\ 7543\ CPU (without GPUs).

-![(a)\ Ratio between the AC and DC current densities. (b)\ Relative error on the extract equivalent resistance and the inductance. (c)\ Wall clock time duration for the complete workflow.](performance.pdf){#fig:performance width="100%"}
+![(a)\ Ratio between the AC and DC current densities. (b)\ Relative error on the extracted equivalent resistance and the inductance. (c)\ Wall clock time duration for the complete workflow.](performance.pdf){#fig:performance width="100%"}